Medical Cannabis Shouldn’t Always Be Considered a Last Resort, Says Review

 On November 1, 2018, after a sustained period of patient pressure and high-profile media campaigning, the UK government legalized the prescription and use of cannabis for medicinal purposes.

-Nevertheless, over 18 months later, medical cannabis access still for most ordinary patients.
+Nevertheless, over 18 months later, medical cannabis access still remains incredibly difficult for most ordinary patients.

-Published in the earlier this month, “Medical Cannabis in the UK: From principle to practice” is a review article exploring these barriers to entry and the current disparity between medical cannabis demand and supply in the UK
+Published in the Journal of Psychopharmacology earlier this month, “Medical Cannabis in the UK: From principle to practice” is a review article exploring these barriers to entry and the current disparity between medical cannabis demand and supply in the UK

 Written by some of the country’s top drug science and policy researchers, the review puts forward a number of ‘next steps’ for the country to consider pursuing in order to better support prospective medical cannabis patients in the UK.